Poketan567/Poketan567/README.md

 Hi!
 I'm Poketan567!

-I'm a program random stuff and some of that code will be here!
+I program random stuff and some of that code will be here!

 Enjoy!